 Speech/statement | Date: 16/10/2018

-Speech by Prime Minister Erna Solberg at DN's ocean conference in Oslo, 16 October 2018.
+Speech by Prime Minister Erna Solberg at the Körberstiftung in Berlin, 16 October 2018.

 Check against delivery

 Thank you for the invitation to speak here today.

 It is a great pleasure to be here in Berlin.